AllenInstitute/biofile-finder/README.md

 ### How to setup the monorepo locally

-If you're inclined to NOT use Gradle:
+If you *ARE NOT* inclined to use Gradle:
 ```bash
 $ git clone ssh://git@aicsbitbucket.corp.alleninstitute.org:7999/sw/fms-file-explorer.git  # duh
 $ npm install
 $ npx lerna bootstrap --hoist
 ```

-If you're include TO use Gradle:
+If you *ARE* include to use Gradle:
 ```bash
 $ git clone ssh://git@aicsbitbucket.corp.alleninstitute.org:7999/sw/fms-file-explorer.git  # duh
 $ ./gradlew setup
 ```

+*The command `npx lerna bootstrap --hoist` takes care of all dependency installation.
+There is no need to go into a subpackage and run `npm install`.*

 ### Once setup locally, if remote master has progressed beyond your local repo